-If you fly from the west coast often or you want to in the future, Alaska Airlines is worth looking into.
+If you fly from the west coast often or you want to in the future, the Alaska Airlines Mileage Plan is worth looking into.

 What is Alaska Airlines’ Mileage Plan?

-Like other major airlines, Alaska Airlines has its own frequent flyer program—the Alaska Airlines Mileage Plan.
+Like other major airlines, Alaska Airlines has its own frequent flyer program.
 This program lets basic members earn a mile for each mile flown with Alaska Airlines, and you can redeem them for flights starting at just 5,000 miles.

-Joining Mileage Plan is free, and you can even climb the ranks of elite status to score benefits like priority boarding, free checked baggage and preferred seating.
+Joining Mileage Plan is free, and you can climb the ranks to elite status to score benefits like priority boarding, free checked baggage and preferred seating.

 How to earn Alaska Airlines miles

 Where some airlines make it difficult to rack up miles in their frequent flyer programs, Mileage Plan gives you a plethora of options.
-Also, note that you can use multiple strategies from this list to boost your mileage balance as much as you can.
+Note, you can use multiple strategies from this list to boost your mileage balance as much as you can.

 Earn miles by flying

-Economy fares continue to earn miles at the normal 100 percent rate, yet some adjustments were made for full-fare tickets in first class as well as discounted flights in first class.
+Economy fares earn miles at a 100 percent rate, but some recent adjustments were made for full-fare tickets in first class as well as discounted flights in first class.

-Also note that the fare classes themselves also changed on March 31, 2021, which makes it difficult to do a full comparison.
+Also, note that the fare classes themselves have changed, which makes it difficult to make a full comparison.

-Also, be aware that you can earn miles with Alaska Airlines when you fly with its partners to more than 800 destinations around the world.
-You can also redeem your miles to fly with partners, which we’ll cover in more detail below.
+Be aware that you can earn miles with Alaska Airlines when you fly with its partners to more than 800 destinations around the world.
+You can redeem your miles to fly with partners, which we’ll cover in more detail below.

 Book hotel stays and rental cars